 Follow your dreams as a creative practitioner with a dance degree that gives you the knowledge, skills and experience to launch a professional career.

 Dance to your heart’s content on our BA (Hons) Dance course.
-Be immersed in practical performance projects, technique classes, and inspiring seminars.
+We’re top ten in the UK for Teaching (National Student Survey 2022 – Dance), so you’ll be immersed in practical performance projects, technique classes, and inspiring seminars.
 Collaborate with professionals in dance-making for a wide range of performance settings.
 You’ll study dance techniques and theories essential to current practice.
 We’ll encourage you to perform and grow in our Arts Centre theatres and studios.

 Your artistic and creative development is everything to us.
 See dance through different lenses as you explore performance and choreography, applying your skills in different contexts.
 Our research-active practitioners will help you elevate your perception and experience of the body, and develop cultural perspectives.

 Our culture of performance will expand your portfolio.
 Workshop new ideas and make connections with visiting professionals.
 Learn to fund and pitch projects.
 Gain industry skills as part of our staff and student-led dance companies.
 By the time you graduate, you’ll be ready to work as an independent dance professional.

 Studying abroad option available

 What you'll study

 What goes into a performance?
 How can we describe dance?
 You’ll discover why dance remains a dynamic and important contemporary artform.
 Develop your skills in devising and creating dance alongside your technical and performance ability.
 See how theory and history inform applied dance projects as you investigate choreography, dance-making and performance for stage and other settings.